Military dictatorship of Chile: Civilian collaborators

 Over time the dictatorship incorporated civilians into the government.
 Many of the Chicago boys joined the government, and Pinochet was largely sympathetic to them.
 This sympathy, scholar Peter Winn explains, was indebted to the fact that the Chicago boys were technocrats and thus fitted Pinochet's self-image of being "above politics".
 Pinochet was impressed by their assertiveness as well as by their links to the financial world of the United States.

 Another group of civilians that collaborated extensively with the regime were the Gremialists, whose movement started in 1966 in the Pontifical Catholic University of Chile.
 The founder of the Gremialist movement, lawyer Jaime Guzmán, never assumed any official position in the military dictatorship but he remained one of the closest collaborators with Pinochet, playing an important ideological role.
-He participated in the design of important speeches of Pinochet, and provided frequent political and doctrinal advice and consultancy.
+He participated in the design of important speeches of Pinochet and provided frequent political and doctrinal advice and consultancy.
 Guzmán declared to have a "negative opinion" of National Intelligence Directorate (DINA) director Manuel Contreras.
 According to him this lead him into various "inconviniencies and difficulties".
 From its side DINA identified Guzmán as an intelligent and manipulative actor in a secret 1976 memorandum.
 The same document posits Guzmán manipulated Pinochet and sought ultimately to displace him from power, to lead himself a government in collaboration with Jorge Alessandri.
 DINA spied on Guzmán and kept watch on his everyday activities.
 According to Oscar Contardo Guzmán was identified as gay within a portfolio held by the DINA.

 According to scholar Carlos Huneeus, the Gremialists and the Chicago Boys shared a long-term power strategy and were linked to each other in many ways.

 In Chile it has been very hard for the outside world to fully understand the role that everyday civilians played in keeping Pinochet's government afloat, partly because there has been scant research into the topic and partly because those who did help the regime from 1973 to 1990 have been unwilling to explore their own part.
-One of the exemptions is an Univision interview with Osvaldo Romo Mena, a civilian torturer in 1995 recounting his actions.
+One of the exemptions is a Univision interview with Osvaldo Romo Mena, a civilian torturer in 1995 recounting his actions.
 Osvaldo Romo died while incarcerated for the murder of three political opponents.
 For the most part, civilian collaborators with Pinochet have not broken the code of silence held by the military of the 1970s to 1990s.